flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

         - `player`: The player who receives the essence bonus.
     - **Return Type**: `void`

-7. `void playColorBonus(Player player, Color color)`
+7. `void playColorBonus(Player player, Color gameColor)`
-    - **Description**: Executes the color bonus action for the player based on the specified color.
+    - **Description**: Executes the gameColor bonus action for the player based on the specified gameColor.
     - **Parameters**:
-        - `player`: The player who receives the color bonus.
+        - `player`: The player who receives the gameColor bonus.
-        - `color`: The color for which the bonus action is executed.
+        - `gameColor`: The gameColor for which the bonus action is executed.
     - **Return Type**: `void`

 8. `void processRewardQueue(Player player, Collectibles[] rewards)`